motheblackcat/lk/README.md

 Patch notes v0.0.2:

 - New Feature: Player's life and sWeapons state kept between scenes
+- WIP: Simple backtrack/scenes navigation
 - WIP: New scene to get the Axe sub-weapon from Bob The Lumberjack
+- Improvement: The jump button (space bar / A button) is now also used for dialogs opening
 - Improvement: Player flicking when hurt made as an animation instead of programaticaly
 - Improvement: Scene transitions reworked for more stability and easier expansion
 - Fix: Player couldn't move after closing a dialog (Player move conditions refactored)